cdruf/chrisiaruf/README.md

 # 💞️ Hi there 💞️

-I'm Christian Ruf - Operations Research Analyst based in Munich (Germany).
+I'm Christian - Operations Research Analyst based in Munich (Germany).

 👀 I’m interested in challenging optimization problems from all domains, convex optimization, optimization under uncertainty, and algorithms in general.